Quick Relief. Trusted Local Care.

 Reasons to avoid reattaching a crown at home:

 Dental crowns are shaped to fit your tooth precisely.
-Placing it back without professional assessment can result in discomfort, bite problems, or damage to nearby teeth. - Risk of infection:
+Improper placement may cause discomfort, bite problems, or further wear. - Risk of trapping bacteria:

-If the area or the crown isn’t cleaned properly, bacteria may become trapped underneath, increasing the likelihood of decay or gum irritation. - Potential damage:
+If the area or the crown isn’t cleaned properly, debris may become sealed underneath, which can increase the chance of decay or gum irritation. - Damage from unsuitable adhesives:

 Using glue or other non-dental materials can harm the crown or irritate the soft tissues in your mouth.